 Extensive scene work supervised by a faculty member.
 Designed to allow the student to experiment with styles of his/her own choosing.
 The course leads to a major presentation by the acting student.
 Prerequisite: TH 2331.
-3 credit hours.
+3 semester hours credit.
 Offered odd fall semesters.